RutledgePaulV/piped/readme.md

 Messages are read and acked in batches which decreases your costs and improves throughput.
 Ack batches are accumulated until the max batch size is met or one of the messages in the batch is near expiry and therefore needs to be acked promptly rather than waiting for the batch to finish filling up.

+#### Graceful Shutdown
+New messages stop being requested, in-flight messages are given a chance to finish, and final acks and nacks are sent.
+You must allow time after the SIGTERM for this process to happen before issuing a SIGKILL.
+You can see an actual [shutdown sequence here](./docs/shutdown-sequence.md).

 #### Minimal Configuration
 Most users should only need to provide two things: the `queue-url` and the `consumer-parallelism` for message processing.
 Piped